Can Sunil Kanugolu bring India’s Modi down, 10 years after helping him win?

 A blitzkrieg of 3D vans in almost every Lok Sabha constituency beamed Modi’s hologram image, drawing large crowds to listen to him talk about his vision for India and promise of “achche din” (good days).

-The BJP won a clear majority and Modi became the prime minister.
+The BJP won a comfortable majority — the first for any party in 30 years — and Modi became the prime minister.

 While Kishor left the BJP soon afterwards, Kanugolu stayed on.
 Along with others, he created the Association of Billion Minds (ABM), the BJP’s in-house election machine that is often referred to as “Amit Shah’s team”, after Modi’s de facto deputy and India’s home minister.